The Smart Set: Early years

 Dana remained as editor until 1904, when he left The Smart Set to work in newspapers.
 Dana's chosen successor was Towne, previously an editor at Cosmopolitan Magazine.
 Towne was the magazine's first editor to actively push to publish new literary talents such as James Branch Cabell.
 He also oversaw a stable of famous contributors such as Jack London, Ambrose Bierce and Theodore Dreiser.
 Under Towne's editorship, the Smart Set honed its tone and content:

 By 1905, the magazine reached its peak circulation of 165,000.
-However, as a result of allegations of blackmail associated with Mann's Town Topics in 1906, The Smart Sets popularity began to precipitously decline, and it immediately lost around 25,000 readers.
+However, due to allegations of blackmail associated with Mann's Town Topics in 1906, The Smart Sets popularity declined precipitously, immediately losing around 25,000 readers.
 Dissatisfied with the magazine's direction, Towne resigned his position as editor in 1908 to work with Theodore Dreiser on The Delineator, an American women's magazine.

-After Towne's departure, Colonel Mann stepped up as editor alongside Fred Splint, and the two quickly set out to revitalize the magazine in order to rebuild its readership.
+After Towne's departure, Mann stepped up as editor alongside Fred Splint, and the two men set out to revitalize the magazine and to rebuild its readership.
 As part of this revitalization, Mann started a monthly book review column and, in 1908, Splint hired the Baltimore newspaperman Henry Louis Mencken to fill the book reviewer position at the suggestion of editorial assistant Norman Boyer.
-The twenty-eight-year-old Mencken quickly became quite popular with readers as his "oracular, pungent, and racy" book reviews garnered much attention.
+The twenty-eight-year-old Mencken became quite popular with readers as his "oracular, pungent, and racy" book reviews garnered much attention.
 Using his position as book reviewer for The Smart Set, Mencken would become "America's most important literary and social critic."

 Soon after, in 1909, George Jean Nathan became the magazine's drama columnist.
 During his tenure as the Smart Sets resident theater critic, Jean "would become an extremely influential figure in the New York drama scene."
 Nathan "matched Mencken in his defiance of conventional mores, his saucy style, [and] his magisterial attitude."
 Together, the combined criticisms of Mencken and Nathan elevated the substantive content of Mann's magazine to appeal to intellectuals and ensured the magazine's place in literary history.